santiment/academy/.docs/GUIDE.md

 Always start with the header structure, which looks like this.
 Fields `title` and `datePublished` are mandatory.
-`datePublished` field must not be update after article deploy.
+`datePublished` field must not be updated after article deploy.
-Add field `dateModified` and write any changes thee instead.
+Add field `dateModified` and write any changes there instead.

 ```
 ---